Cool-ShowTTV/TheBlueAlliance-Embed/README.md

 - [ ] Have a diffrent file for getting blue banners of a team.

 ## To Do:
-- [ ] Home page to make embeds easier for people.
+- [X] Home page to make embeds easier for people.
 - [X] Custom colors.
 - [ ] Add spacing varible.
 - [ ] Font size?
+- [ ] Add a cache to reduce load on servers.

 ## Set-up own version steps:
 1. Get an API key from the [accounts page](https://www.thebluealliance.com/account#:~:text=0-,Read%20API%20Keys,-Description)